Abhinav-Khot/DCC_Assigment_4/README.md

 Question 4 :

 For the fourth question, the user is prompted to enter the name of a poltitcal party.
 After submitting the name, an alluvial plot of the companies that donated to the party is shown.
+The amount donated by each company can be seen by hovering over the chart.
 An option to download this chart is also given.
 A table showing the companies that donated to the party along with the total amount that the company donated to the party is given.
 The total amount donated to the party by all the companies is also displayed.
 The query for this task is performed on the inner join on the all_data_encashed and all_data_purchased table.

 ![image](https://github.com/NiTr0z0/flask_practice/assets/162600608/c00e07db-c463-4f54-962c-8e1377c047c2)
 ![image](https://github.com/NiTr0z0/flask_practice/assets/162600608/22d30a6d-a916-4423-b42b-a4ce8f978aa7)